There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

 I, for example, keep a bar of delicious dark chocolate in my house at all times to serve as a low-sugar dessert or snack anytime I feel my sweet tooth knocking.

-Most of us think of chocolate bars and candy as the main form of cocoa available today.
-But these are not the only products to come from the humble cocoa bean.
+Most of us think of chocolate bars and candy as the primary form of cocoa available today.
+But these are not the only products from the humble cocoa bean.

-The cocoa tree produces a modicum of products that many of us enjoy on a regular basis.
+The cocoa tree produces a modicum of products that many enjoy regularly.

 Although the history of cocoa is tied to slavery and the extermination of many South American peoples, it is a product that has developed over thousands of years.

-Cocoa was first found in South America, which is where the "best" cocoa in the world is still grown to this day.
+Cocoa was first found in South America, where the "best" cocoa in the world is still grown today.

-In the last 500 years or so, the plant responsible for producing cocoa has moved to other parts of the world.
+In the last 500 years, the plant responsible for producing cocoa has moved to other parts of the world.

 It is now grown in Africa, India, and the southeast Asian islands of the Pacific.

-Because cocoa requires specific climate conditions to grow, it has only been a successful crop in small regions around the world.
+Because cocoa requires specific climate conditions to grow, it has only been a successful crop in small regions worldwide.

 First discovered by the Toltec people, the cocoa plant is grown along a narrow belt between 10 degrees N and 10 degrees S of the Equator.